Skip to main content

 • Increase the buffer size if you experience audio glitches, dropouts, or performance issues.

-• Decrease the buffer size if you want lower latency for a more responsive experience, this works best on high-performance machines.
+• Decrease the buffer size if you want lower latency for a more responsive experience.
+This works best on high-performance machines.

 60 tracks limit

-To enable or disable the 60-track limit go to Settings > Performance > 60 Tracks Limit.
+To enable or disable the 60-track limit, go to Settings > Performance > 60 Tracks Limit.
 By default, this setting limits mixes to 60 tracks.

 • Disabling this limit is not recommended unless your system has at least 16GB of RAM to handle larger projects.